timothyas/xesn/paper.md

 Forecasting large target spaces (e.g., $>\mathcal{O}(10^6)$ in weather and climate modeling) quickly becomes intractable with a single reservoir.
-To address this, @pathak_model-free_2018 developed a parallelization strategy so that multiple semi-independent reservoirs make predictions of a single, high dimensional system.
+To address this, @pathak_model-free_2018 developed a parallelization strategy so that multiple, semi-independent reservoirs make predictions of a single, high dimensional system.
 This parallelization was generalized for multi dimensions by
 @arcomano_machine_2020 and @smith_temporal_2023, the latter of which serves as the basis for `xesn`.

-`Xesn` enables prediction for multi dimensional systems by integrating its high level operations with xarray [@hoyer_xarray_2017].
+`Xesn` enables prediction for multi dimensional systems by integrating its high level operations with `xarray` [@hoyer_xarray_2017].
-As with xarray, users refer to dimensions based on their named axes (e.g., "x", "y", or "time" instead of logical indices 0, 1, 2).
+As with `xarray`, users refer to dimensions based on their named axes (e.g., "x", "y", or "time" instead of logical indices 0, 1, 2).
-`Xesn` parallelizes the core array based operations by using Dask [@dask_2016] to map them across available resources, which can include a multi-threaded environment on a laptop or single node, or a distributed computing resource such as traditional on-premises HPC or in the cloud.
+`Xesn` parallelizes the core array based operations by using `dask` [@dask_2016] to map them across available resources, which can include a multi-threaded environment on a laptop or single node, or a distributed computing resource such as traditional on-premises HPC or in the cloud.